Pranav-goli/A2A/app/README.md

 Google A2A protocol
 File System agent
-File system uses the mcp support to access the local Directories/Folders. the required libraries are specified in the requirement.txt file
+File system agent uses the mcp support to access the local Directories/Folders. the required libraries are specified in the requirement.txt file